We’ll be happy to assist you any way we can with your outdoor radiant heat furnace project!

 You start with a bed of gravel and then put insulation down.
 This is a must so that you are heating the ground.
 Is usually required under most building codes, as well.

-I prefer a product called The Barrier.
+The Barrier insulation is one of the best insulation styles you can use.
 It is better then the hard foam panels – pink or blue – because it is extremely flexible and will not crack or break up when you walk on it.
 Remember, you have to walk on it to put the wire down and tie the Pex pipe to it and then the workers will be pouring concrete and walking all over it.

 The Barrier insulation is a flexible type that comes in a roll and it has its adhesive strips to attach it to the piece next to it.
-This is designed so that it forms both a vapor barrier and a radon barrier in one simple step.
+This is designed so that it forms both a vapor barrier and a radon barrier in one simple step while providing insulation between the ground and your new concrete pad.
 If you use the big sheets of Styrofoam, you would then have to go back and put plastic over it the form the barrier needed.
+With the barrier, you can use foam staples to affix the pex in place so it doesn’t move when you pour.

 Most people put 6″ x 6″ wire down, that comes in a roll.
 You will then use wire ties to loosely attached the Pex pipe to the wire.
 This stops the Pex pipe from floating to the surface and ruining your nice new floor.